moby/moby/docs/reference/commandline/inspect.md

       -f, --format=""    Format the output using the given go template

+     --type=container|image  Return JSON for specified type, permissible values are "image" or "container"

 By default, this will render all results in a JSON array.
 If a format is specified, the given template will be executed for each result.